 Repeat messages.

 RPT messages will be sent manually by the receiving centre when missing serial numbers are detected, or when a message received containing a serial number is found to contain text errors.
-OAC FDPS is capable of actioning an RPT request for messages up to 6 hours proceeding the time of input of the RPT message.
+OAC FDPS is capable of actioning an RPT request for messages up to 6 hours preceeding the time of input of the RPT message.

 Cancellation messages.